FigureTechnologies/restricted-marker-transfer-smart-contract/README.md

 ## Assumptions

-This README assumes you are familiar with writing and deploying smart contract to the [provenance](https://docs.provenance.io/) blockchain.
+This README assumes you are familiar with writing and deploying smart contracts to the [provenance](https://docs.provenance.io/) blockchain.
 See the `provwasm` [tutorial](https://github.com/provenance-io/provwasm/blob/main/docs/tutorial/01-overview.md) for details.